deplatt/GrinNet/Written_Reports/Sprint_4/s4-planning-report.md

 Anthony:
 - Try to get images working the database
 - Work on getting a remote connection set up for the app
+- Work on terminating posts
+- Help frontend on integrating backend and frontend as required

 Pranav:
 - Write more frontend tests for the new pages